sylabs/singularity/e2e/README.md

   `/root`).
-  - Even though the e2e suite sets up ["fake" homedirs](#initialization-and-the-e2etestenv-struct) for the current user and for root, those homedirs are still one and the same for the entire e2e run.
+  - Even though the e2e suite sets up ["fake" homedirs](#initialization-and-the-e2etestenv-struct) for the current user and for root, those homedirs are still shared by the entire e2e run.
 And so, if two different tests were to manipulate files in the homedir at once, they could interfere with each other.
   - Examples where this concern arises include any test that would potentially change, or be sensitive to, the contents of files inside the user's `$HOME/.singularity` directory, such as `remote.yaml`, `docker-config.json`,